flapdoodle-oss/de.flapdoodle.reverse/src/test/resources/de/flapdoodle/reverse/WhyUseTransitions.md

 Next we describe how the values are created.
 As we already have the value for 'tempDir', we can just use this value and map it to our "variable name".
 If we need some other values we declare them as given.
-As we want to remove everything after it's usage, we can provide an callback with this value:
+As we want to remove everything after it's usage, we can provide a callback with this value:

 ```java
 ${useTransitions.transitions}
 ```

 As we have all descriptions, we can work with them.
 The idea behind this all is as following.
-As each description contains the information for what to do, what is needed and how we name the result, we can create an graph from this information.
+As each description contains the information for what to do, what is needed and how we name the result, we can create a graph from this information.
 In this way we know where to start and what is need is we want to get the next result.
-If something is missing or we have some kind of a loop, it will fail.
-Because we don't want to deal with this graph by ourself, we use 'Transitions' as a wrapper around this kind of stuff:
+If something is missing, or we have some kind of loop, it will fail.
+Because we don't want to deal with this graph by ourselves, we use 'Transitions' as a wrapper around this kind of stuff:

 ```java